troglobit/troglobit.github.io/_projects/smcroute.markdown

     # source 192.168.10.25.
     ssmgroup from eth0 group 225.2.1.3 source 192.168.10.25

 A very common question is why smcroute must be a daemon?
-Why not just a simple tool, like ip route, for unicast routes?
+Why not just a simple tool, like `ip route`, for unicast routes?
 The answer lies in how multicast is implemented in the UNIX kernel.
 To be able to setup multicast routes a program must connect to the multicast routing socket in the kernel, when that socket is closed, which is done automatically when a UNIX program ends, the kernel cleans up all routes.
 So you have to chose *one* of the multicast routing daemons for all your multicast routing needs.

 Problems?
 See the [multicast howto](/multicast-howto.html)